spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge.md

 For more details on Day 2 Cluster management please refer [Cluster Management](/clusters/#cluster-management).

 ## Deleting an Edge Cluster
-The deletion of an Edge cluster results in the removal of all Virtual machines and associated storage disks created for the cluster.
+The deletion of an Edge cluster results in the removal of all virtual machines and associated storage disks created for the cluster.
 The following tasks need to be performed to delete an Edge cluster:

 * Select the cluster to be deleted from the cluster view and navigate to the cluster overview page.
 * Invoke a delete action available on the page : cluster -> settings -> cluster settings -> Delete Cluster.